 Amazon Phone Screen Interview: What You Have 45 Minutes to Prove

 You pass and you get an onsite.
-You fail and you wait six months, staring at the "Thank you for your interest" email.
+You fail and you wait six months, staring at a "Thank you for your interest" email.
 The Amazon phone screen is not a conversation.
-It is a binary filter run by an engineer who has already interviewed five people this week and has a Slack message blinking at them the entire time.
+It is a binary filter run by an engineer who has already interviewed five people this week and has a Slack message blinking at them the whole time.

 The Amazon Phone Screen Is Your First Real Filter

-1. Recruiter screen (30 minutes, no code): your background, why Amazon, basic cultural fit
+- Recruiter screen (30 min, no code): background, why Amazon, basic cultural fit.

-2. Technical phone screen (45-60 minutes): coding plus behavioral, the topic of this guide
+- Technical phone screen (45-60 min): coding plus behavioral.
+The topic of this guide.

-3. Onsite loop (4-5 rounds): coding, system design, behavioral, Bar Raiser
+- Onsite loop (4-5 rounds): coding, system design, behavioral, Bar Raiser.

-The recruiter screen is basically a vibe check.
-It rarely cuts people.
-The phone screen is where candidates actually get eliminated, because it is run by an engineer, not HR.
-The feedback that engineer writes after the call determines whether the onsite team ever reads your resume.
+The recruiter screen rarely cuts people.
+The phone screen is where candidates get eliminated, because it is run by an engineer, not HR.
+The feedback that engineer writes determines whether the onsite team ever reads your resume.

 What the 45 Minutes Actually Look Like

-The phone screen packs two completely different tests into a single timeslot:
+The phone screen packs two completely different tests into a single timeslot.
+Here is the budget:

 The order is not fixed.
 Some interviewers open with behavioral, some close with it.
 Assume either order, so you are not caught off guard when the first question out of their mouth is "Tell me about a time you disagreed with a technical decision" and your brain is still booting up for arrays.

-The platform is usually Amazon Chime with a shared code editor, or a screenshare with a plain text file.
-Some earlier assessments use HackerRank.
-Either way: you write code, they watch, and you talk while you write.
+The platform is usually Amazon Chime with a shared editor, sometimes HackerRank earlier in the funnel.
+Either way: you write, they watch, and you talk while you write.
 No autocomplete.
-No running it to check.
+No run button.
 Just you, a blinking cursor, and the sound of your own typing.

 What the Coding Half Actually Tests